 |---|---|

-| Description and profile picture | API keys and credentials |
+| Name, description, tags, and profile picture | Chat conversations |

-| Capabilities | Public sharing settings |
+| Capabilities | Access settings (new agent gets fresh defaults) |

-| LLM configuration and model | |
+| LLM preferences and model | Instruction version history |

 Public sharing lets you publish your agent so anyone with a link can clone it to their own workspace.
 This is perfect for sharing agent templates, showcasing your work, or letting others benefit from an agent you’ve built.